-- Building construction: Houses with metal walls or studs, beams and older-style plaster walls that contain metal mesh can pose problems for signal strength.
-If your signal strength is low or nonexistent, try switching the router to a different channel.
-Try channels 1, 6, or 11 first, and place your router as high as possible and near the center of your home.
+- Building construction: If your house has metal studs inside the walls, or plaster walls with a wire mesh inside, it can hurt your wireless signal.
+If your signal strength is low, switch the router to channel 1, 6, or 11.
+Place your router as high as possible and near the center of your home.

-- Other Devices: Other appliances and equipment can cause what is known as Electromagnetic Interference (EMI).
+- Other Devices: Appliances and equipment can cause electromagnetic interference, hurting your wireless signal.
 Place your wireless router at least 10 feet from cordless phones or microwaves.

-Frontier's customer service supports any equipment that has been provided to you by Frontier.
-If your network contains equipment not provided by Frontier, contact the manufacturer for assistance regarding their products.
+Frontier's customer service supports any equipment provided to you by Frontier.
+If your network uses equipment not provided by Frontier, contact the manufacturer for help.